fschlag/fschlag/README.md

 ### <div align="center">I'm Florian, a full-stack developer from Paderborn, Germany 🇩🇪</div>

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning htmx and Go

 - ⚡ Fun fact: I use the Dracula theme 🧛🏻‍♂️